mehmethekim/mehmethekim/README.md

 - 👋 Hi, I’m @mehmethekim
-- 👀 I’m interested in Deep Learning, Embedded Software Development.
+- 👀 I’m interested in Deep Learning, Embedded Software Development and IoT.
-- 🌱 I’m currently learning Reinforcement Learning.
+- 🌱 I’m currently learning Reinforcement Learning, Rust and ML on Edge.
 - 📫 How to reach me mehmethekimolu@gmail.com

 <!---